FDPMonitor/fdp-monitor-privacy/terms.md

 ## Contact and effective date

-For any questions regarding these Terms, contact the Developer at daniel.mikes@icloud.com.
+For any questions regarding these Terms, contact the Developer at info@prodavam-nemovitost.cz.
 These Terms are effective as of March 9, 2026.